 A rise in renewables

 The pandemic — infecting more than 3 million people and killing 217,000 so far — is a hit to fossil fuels, benefiting the environment.
-Demand for coal and coal-fired power generation is projected to drop by 8 percent and 10 percent, respectively, this year.
-Natural gas demand is expected to decline by 5 percent in 2020, the largest such drop in a half-century.
+Demand for coal and coal-fired power generation is projected to drop by 8% and 10%, respectively, this year.
+Natural gas demand is expected to decline by 5% in 2020, the largest such drop in a half-century.

-In contrast, renewable energy sources like solar photovoltaics and wind power, along with higher output from hydropower, are set to expand renewable electricity generation by 5 percent this year.
-Birol attributed that to a growing reliance on “reliable electricity supplies” to support basic needs.
-But nuclear power, also a source of low-carbon electricity, is projected to decline by 3 percent this year.
+In contrast, renewable energy sources like solar photovoltaics and wind power, along with higher output from hydropower, are set to expand renewable electricity generation by 5% this year.
+Birol attributed that to a growing reliance on "reliable electricity supplies" to support basic needs.
+But nuclear power, also a source of low-carbon electricity, is projected to decline by 3% this year.

 Global demand for biofuels also is set to decrease substantially in 2020, IEA said, as virus-mandated restrictions on transport and travel reduce road transport fuel demand, including for blended fuels.

 The decline in global energy-related CO2 emissions would be the largest such decrease ever recorded — almost six times bigger than the 400 million ton decrease in 2009.

 “Resulting from premature deaths and economic trauma around the world, the historic decline in global emissions is absolutely nothing to cheer,” said Birol.
 “And if the aftermath of the 2008 financial crisis is anything to go by, we are likely to soon see a sharp rebound in emissions as economic conditions improve."